 These qualifications cover instrumental and vocal teaching to individuals, small groups and in the classroom.
 Available at ATCL and LTCL levels, they cover both theory and practice, including teaching observation.

-These exams focus on analytical concepts and procedures, and require an extensive knowledge of music history in the Western classical tradition.
+Offered at two levels (AMusTCL and LMusTCL), these qualifications focus on theoretical and analytical concepts and procedures, requiring an extensive knowledge of music history in the Western classical tradition.